Research and Studies

 The study titled Intellectual Property Rights Intensive Industries and Economic Performance in the European Union stands out as particularly noteworthy.
-The study shows that intellectual property rights intensive industries accounted for 42% of economic output, 27.8% of employment in the European Union in total and indicate that intellectual property rights intensive industries are integral to GDP, employment and trade; furthermore, they accounted for most of the EU’s trade with the rest of the world having thus generated a trade surplus.
-These industries employ 60 million citizens of the European Union.
+The study shows that intellectual property rights intensive industries accounted for 45% of economic output, 29.2% of employment in the European Union in total and indicate that these industries are integral to GDP, employment and trade; furthermore, they account for most of the EU’s trade with the rest of the world thus generating a trade surplus.
+These industries employ 63 million citizens of the European Union.

 The next particularly noteworthy study is titled European Citizens and Intellectual Property: Perception, Awareness and Behaviour dealing with perception of intellectual property by citizens of the European Union and their attitudes and habits towards copyright-protected content and other subject matter of protection.

 A range of studies was published on the issue of counterfeiting and piracy in individual industry sectors facing these problems.
 Reports are focused on actual financial losses incurred to these sectors, additionally expressed through job losses in the European Union and reductions of expected revenues.
 The aforementioned studies, and a number of other studies prepared by the EUIPO, are available at the following link.

-Studies and reports prepared by other international or European organisations and associations dealing also with counterfeiting and piracy problems are available at the following link.
+Studies and reports prepared by other international or European organisations and associations dealing also with intellectual property and counterfeiting and piracy problems are available at the following link.